 Building comparisons using text data can reveal how people are talking about different brands, products or services.
 This provides a unique understanding of how consumers perceive your brand in relation to your competitors.
-Relative Insight can help you track brand mentions and changing sentiment, turning social listening data in to powerful competitor insights as a form of benchmarking.
+Relative Insight can help you track brand mentions and changing sentiment, turning social listening data into powerful competitor insights as a form of benchmarking.

 Customer feedback and CX

-When it comes to competitor benchmarking, understanding the why that underpins consumer preferences and decision making is priceless.
-By analysing your competitor’s review data or customer service Twitter channels, you can gain a richer knowledge of the service your competitors provide.
+When it comes to competitor benchmarking, understanding the why that underpins consumer preferences and decision-making is priceless.
+By analyzing your competitor’s review data or customer service Twitter channels, you can gain a richer knowledge of the service your competitors provide.
 This will allow you to develop a rounded understanding of the buying habits and purchase decisions of your target audience.

 Employer brand and talent